google/appengine-jenkins/README.md

 - Google Cloud Storage

 If you want to deploy from the source code, run:

     (in the /bundle directory)
     ./build.sh
     (in the /image directory)
     ./install.sh --project <your project> --build_from_src

 If you want to deploy using the pre-built Docker image instead of from the source code, run:

+    (in the /image directory)
     ./install.sh --project <your project>

-run
-   './insall.sh --help' to see more command line options.
+To see more command line options, run:

+    (in the /image directory)
+    ./insall.sh --help

 If you want to build and push the stable/testing version of Docker image, run:

     (in the /bundle directory)
     ./build.sh

     (in the image directory)
     ./build.sh testing|stable --push_image

 However, you must have write permission to the GCR repo where these images are stored in order to do so.